-If you are vested in the Plan, and you have not yet reached age 55, you will have a choice.
+If you have not yet reached age 55, you will have a choice.
 You may:

-- (a) Leave your benefits in the Plan and receive a pension at any time after year reach 55, but before the end of the year in which you turn 71 (a "deferred pension"), or - (b) Transfer the value of your accrued benefits out of the Plan within 90 days of receiving your statement of options from the Plan Administrator.
+- (a) Leave your benefits in the Plan and receive a pension at any time after you reach age 55, but before the end of the year in which you turn 71 (a "deferred pension"), or - (b) Transfer the Transfer Value of your accrued benefits out of the Plan within 90 days of receiving your statement of options from the Plan Administrator.